jamestcole/Cloud_computing_AWS/CreatingAMI.md

 To find the AMI later by navigating to the AMI images on the left in the AWS website.
 Then type in your instance name and slect launch instance from AMI.

-Name the instance with the same naming convention as he others
+Name the instance with the same naming convention as he others.

-to relaunch, remember that the IP addresses change and must be configured.
+to relaunch, remember that the IP addresses changed and must be configured.